HEALTH INSIGHTS.

 Why Sitting Destroys Your Hip Flexors (And What to Do About It)

 Your desk job is creating a predictable pattern: shortened hip flexors, inhibited glutes, and a lower back absorbing forces it shouldn't.
-Here's how the cycle works and what actually fixes it.

 February 17, 2026